-British Airways fully embraced Campaign for Learning’s Learning at Work Day this year by staging an event for its staff.
 During their lunch break, employees were encouraged to attend interactive seminars, learn new skills such as juggling or plate spinning and had the chance to see what various learning suppliers had to offer on ‘The Street’.
-As a long term supplier to British Airways, LINE was on hand to see if BA employees felt social media could have a positive impact on their learning at work.
+As a long term supplier to British Airways, Leo Learning was on hand to see if BA employees felt social media could have a positive impact on their learning at work.
 Ed Lines was at the Waterside HQ to find out.

 BA’s Waterside HQ is an impressive work of architecture; a giant glass frame housing six, four-storey sections which look out onto a central granite slab and cobblestoned walkway known as ‘The Street’.
 Complete with shops and restaurants, it might be mistaken for a recently developed British high street, were it not for the tall trees and glazed roof.
 The world you enter when you walk in is calm and peaceful, far removed from the chaos of Heathrow Airport, less than a mile away.